 Actions of the Basel Committee do not have direct legal effect in participating countries.
 In the United States, implementation of these changes will require one or more notices of proposed rulemaking with opportunity for public comment.
 In the European Union, some of the changes have been enacted earlier,3 and implementation of the balance of the changes will require legislative or rulemaking action at the EU level and in EU member states.
-The European Commission (EC) has already started that process by publishing draft amendments (the "EC Proposal") to the existing Capital Requirements Directive (the "CRD").4 As they relate to new banking book prudential requirements, the EC Proposal together with the earlier changes (the "CRD Amendments") are broadly in line with the Basel Papers, although there are some significant differences, as explained below.
-The CRD is in effect, with some national variations, in EU member states.
+The European Commission (EC) started that process by publishing draft amendments (the "EC Proposal") to the existing Capital Requirements Directive (the "CRD") on the same day as the Basel Papers were released.
+The EU Presidency has released a draft directive (the "EU Draft Directive") based on the EC Proposal with some changes, and the European Parliament will consider the proposals in the first half of 2010.4 As they relate to new banking book prudential requirements, though the EC Proposal had some significant differences, as explained below, the EU Draft Directive together with the earlier CRD changes (the "CRD Amendments") are broadly in line with the Basel Papers.
+The CRD is in effect, with some national variations, in EU member states.5

-We provide some background on the pre-existing risk-based capital rules in the United States and the European Union and summarize the changes below.
+We provide some background on the preexisting risk-based capital rules in the United States and the European Union and summarize the changes below.